 Now that you know which important documents you need to secure, you may be asking yourself, “Where should I keep my social security card and other documents?”
 Here are three storage options that will help keep them safe.

 It’s not only important to find a way to secure your items under lock and key.
 You should also think about buying a fireproof safe in case of a house fire.
-This fireproof safe from SentrySafe will keep your important items safe from fire complete with a mechanism that prevents the safe from opening in a fire.
+A fireproof safe will keep your important items safe from fire, and many come with a mechanism that prevents the safe from opening in a fire.
 For a little bit more money, you can invest in a safe that is both fire-resistant and waterproof, like this model from First Alert.

 Safe deposit boxes